rehanvdm/warpurl-api-docs/docs/src/api/model.md

 - The **Date Format** is not strictly ISO1806, the `T` is replaced with a space, no time zone indication as this it is always UTC and the milliseconds are included.
 Example: `2021-05-19 19:33:03.324`
-- The `client_id` can be acquired by inspecting the JWT claims of the user or doing the Find User api call of that user. *Reserved fo future use*
+- The `client_id` can be acquired by inspecting the JWT claims of the user or doing the Find User api call of that user. *Reserved for future use*
 - The `user_id` can be converted to the `username` field by adding the prefix of `#usr#` some API calls recquire the `username` and others the `user_id`.
 - When referring to the value `null` it means the JSON value `null`, not string value.